Vaslav Nijinsky: Imperial Ballet School

 In 1904, at the age of 14, Nijinsky was selected by the great choreographer Marius Petipa to dance a principal role in what proved to be the choreographer's last ballet, La Romance d'un Bouton de rose et d'un Papillon.
 The work was never performed due to the outbreak of the Russo-Japanese War.

 On Sunday, 9 January 1905, Nijinsky was caught in the Bloody Sunday massacre in St. Petersburg, where a group of petitioners led by Father Gapon attempted to present their petition to the Czar.
 Soldiers fired upon the crowd, leading to an estimated 1000 casualties.
 Nijinsky was caught in the crowd on Nevsky Prospect and propelled toward the Winter Palace.
 Imperial cavalry troops charged the crowd, leaving him with a head wound.
 The following day, he returned to the scene with a friend whose sister was missing.
 She was never found.

-Nijinsky became calmer and more serious as he grew older, but continued to make few friends, which continued through his life.
+Nijinsky became calmer and more serious as he grew older, but continued to struggle to make friends, something which would persist throughout his life.
 His reserve and apparent dullness made him unappealing to others except when he danced.

 The 1905 annual student show included a pas de deux from The Persian Market, danced by Nijinsky and Sofia Fedorova.
 Oboukhov amended the dance to show off Nijinsky's abilities, drawing gasps and then spontaneous applause in the middle of the performance with his first jump.

 In 1906, he danced in the Mariinsky production of Mozart's Don Giovanni, in a ballet sequence choreographed by Michel Fokine.
 He was congratulated by the director of the Imperial Ballet and offered a place in the company although he was a year from graduation.
 Nijinsky chose to continue his studies.
 He tried his hand at choreography, with a children's opera, Cinderella, with music by another student, Boris Asafyev.
 At Christmas, he played the King of the Mice in The Nutcracker.
 At his graduation performance in April 1907, he partnered Elizaveta Gerdt, in a pas de deux choreographed by Fokine.
 He was congratulated by prima ballerina Mathilde Kschessinska of the Imperial Ballet, who invited him to partner her.
 His future career with the Imperial Ballet was guaranteed to begin at the mid-rank level of coryphée, rather than in the corps de ballet.
 He graduated second in his class, with top marks in dancing, art and music.